limon310/green-earth/README.md

 ---

 ## 📌 Project Overview
-The **Green Earth Project** aims to create tools, content, or applications that inspire people to take action toward environmental conservation.
-This includes:
+The **Green Earth Project** is a practice-based web project built using vanilla JavaScript, HTML, and TailwindCSS.
+It focuses on simple UI interaction and dynamic data handling using fake JSON data.
+The project includes:
-- Reducing pollution
+- A single homepage (no routing)
-- Encouraging recycling
+- Displaying cards generated from fake JSON data
-- Planting trees
+- Adding selected cards and their prices to a cart section
-- Saving energy and water
+- Removing items from the cart dynamically when the user deletes them

-- Understanding climate change
+This project is mainly created for practicing DOM manipulation, event handling, JSON rendering, and cart functionality.

 ---